 Flowing Free: Rediscovering Recreation on the Upper Klamath River

-The newly restored Klamath River is quickly becoming a premier destination for outdoor recreation following the historic removal of four major dams along the wild and scenic river.
 As of mid-2025, several new river access sites have opened in both California and Oregon, including Copco Valley (K’utárawáx·u), Fall Creek (K’účasčas), and Iron Gate in Siskiyou.
 These sites offer a raw, immersive experience of a river in ecological recovery, making it an exciting time to explore this historic transformation in Siskiyou County.
 Here are some ways that you can explore the Klamath River.

 Whitewater Rafting & Kayaking

-The river now features Class III–IV rapids, offering thrilling runs for experienced paddlers.
+The river features Class III–IV rapids, offering thrilling runs for experienced paddlers.
 Outfitters are beginning to offer guided trips, especially in the more technical sections.
 Some local guide outfitters serving this wild and scenic river are Momentum River Expeditions and Tributary Whitewater Rafting.
 They offer guided trips ranging from half-day to multi-day adventures.
-Some include luxury-style backcountry camping (“glamping”) along the river
+Some include luxury-style backcountry camping (“glamping”) along the river.

 Fishing